What to Wear in Venice and What to Pack

 - No see-through or spaghetti-strap tops

-- Shorts/skirts below the knee
+- Wear shorts or skirts below the knee

-- Avoid anything that is too revealing
+- Avoid overly revealing outfits

-What to wear in Venice in different seasons
+What to wear in Venice by Season

-General Venice packing tips
+Venice packing tips

 Don’t take a rolling suitcase with you.